 You’re in luck!
 We're going to talk about learning Japanese at university in this very article.

-How to Learn Japanese at University
+What You Need to Know About Japanese at University

-Of course, history and culture are both closely intertwined.
-Therefore, as a beginner, expect your language lessons to not only teach you how to speak Japanese, but a little bit about the traditions of the land of the rising sun.
+Of course, history and culture are both closely intertwined with language.
+Therefore, as a beginner, expect your language lessons to not only teach you how to speak Japanese but also about the traditions of the land of the rising sun.

 Get Japanese lessons here on Superprof.